Bicol Region

-The regional center is Legazpi City and has one Independent Component City, the pilgrim city of Naga.
-The region is bounded by the Lamon Bay to the north, the Philippine Sea to the east, and the Sibuyan Sea and Ragay Gulf to the west.
-The northernmost provinces, Camarines Norte and Camarines Sur, are bordered to the west by the province of Quezon.
+The regional center is Legazpi, the most populous city in the region and has one independent component city, the pilgrim city of Naga.
+The region is bounded by Lamon Bay to the north, the Philippine Sea to the east, and the Sibuyan Sea and Ragay Gulf to the west.
+The northernmost provinces, Camarines Norte and Camarines Sur, are bordered to the west by the province of Quezon in the Calabarzon region.

 Geography

-The Bicol Region comprises the southern part of Luzon, the largest island in the Philippine archipelago.
+The Bicol Region comprises the Bicol Peninsula, the southernmost and easternmost part of Luzon, the largest island in the Philippine archipelago as well as two adjacent islands and their satellite islands.
 The total land area is 5.9% of the total land area of the country.
 Around 69.3% of the total land area is alienable and disposable while the remaining 30.7% is public forest areas.